CT-P/CT-P.github.io/index.md

 I am a [Political Science PhD candidate](https://www.ipz.uzh.ch/de/personen/mitarbeitende/ctrina.html) at the University of Zurich (UZH), Switzerland.

-My research focuses on political competition, specifically on the use of rhetoric as tool for parties to atract voters.
-I am interested in questions such as how can populism be identified in political speech?
+My research focuses on political competition, specifically on the use of rhetoric as a tool for parties to attract voters.
+I am interested in questions such as how populism can be identified in political speech.
 Under what conditions does populism successfully attract voters, and why?
 Methodologically, I primarily use machine learning and causal inference to answer these questions.
 ## Table of Contents
 1. [Publications](#publications)
 2. [Grants](#grants)